stefantkeller/PictureRanker/README.md

 pyuic4 qt_designer_name.ui -o my_gui_name.py

-Create .exe for (and on) Windows: pyinstaller -F -w -i pictureranker64.ico pictureranker.py
+Create .exe for (and on) Windows: pyinstaller -F -w -i gui\pictureranker64.ico -n PictureRanker pictureranker.py This gives the file PictureRanker.exe
+Additionally you need the files settings.stk and about.stk for it to work properly.